-Graves Hall, built in 1894, is a beautiful stone building which houses classrooms, Winants Auditorium, the Children’s After School Achievement (CASA) and Upward Bound programs, and the Henry Schoon Meditation Chapel.
+Graves Hall, built in 1894, is a beautiful stone building which houses classrooms, Winants Auditorium, the Children’s After School Achievement (CASA) and Upward Bound programs, and the Saint Anne Oratory at the Carol C. Schaap Chapel.
 The building was named for primary donor, Nathan F. Graves, a Reformed Church layman.

 Graves Hall is the third-oldest and one of the most distinct buildings on campus.
 It was originally constructed as the college’s chapel, Winants Chapel, and library and also held four classrooms.

 Winants Chapel remained until Dimnent Memorial Chapel was constructed in 1929, and Graves served as the library until the completion of Van Zoeren Library in 1961.
-The hall was renovated in 1962 to make room for the academic departments of sociology and social work and modern and classical languages, as well as to reconstruct Winants Chapel into an auditorium.
+The hall was renovated in 1962 to make room for the academic departments of sociology and social work and world languages and cultures, as well as to reconstruct Winants Chapel into an auditorium.
 Another renovation took place in the 1980s.

 Graves underwent a massive ‘adaptive restoration’ project from 2008–2009.
 The project’s goal was to restore the character of the building as it existed before major interior renovations in the 1960s and 1980s while also updating contemporary standards for access, safety and use.
 The project, which totaled $5.7 million, was completed in August 2009.